ent/ent/doc/website/blog/2021-08-27-visualizing-your-data-graph-using-entviz.md

    log.Fatalf("running ent codegen: %v", err)
  }
 ```
-Let’s say we have a simple schema with a user entity, and some fields:
+Let’s say we have a simple schema with a user entity and some fields:
 ```go title="ent/schema/user.go"
 // Fields of the User.
 func (User) Fields() []ent.Field {